 Courtesy Nicola Marzovilla, owner, I Trulli, New York City

-Puglia, located in the heel of Italy’s broad boot, is as famous for its seafood traditions as for the conical-shaped dwellings, trulli, that dot the countryside around Alborobello.
+Puglia, located in the heel of Italy’s broad boot, is as famous for its seafood traditions as for the conical-roofed dwellings, trulli, that dot the countryside around Alberobello.
 Marzovilla emigrated with his family to the United States at age 10, and his elevated Southern Italian restaurant, I Trulli, nods to the great food culture of his home region.
-Each Christmas Eve, his restaurant’s Feast of the Seven Fishes is packed to the proverbial gills with simple yet spectacular dishes like this wood-fired, whole-roasted fish.
+Each Christmas Eve, his restaurant’s Feast of the Seven Fishes is packed to the proverbial gills with simple yet spectacular dishes like the wood-fired, whole-roasted fish.

 - Olive oil, for coating